AlexanderBabel/mail-parser/README.md

 A NestJS project, that can parse e-mails and send push notifications.

-It's still named `web-checker` for legacy reasons.
-In the past, it scraped websites and sent push notifications based on content on the sites.
-Now it's focused on e-mails.

 Implemented functionalities:
 - `Deutsche Post Briefankündigung`: Sends a message to Matrix including an image of the mail envelope from the e-mail
 - `DHL mTAN`: Sends a message to Matrix with the mTAN from the e-mail